 - “You did a wonderful job of raising (your spouse’s name).
 Thank you for always being there for (spouse).”

 Getting Along on Special Occasions

 Holidays and other special occasions often stress people out and bring out the worst in them.
-Go into the situation knowing this, and you’ll probably be able to deal with the situation with a cooler head.
+Go into the situation knowing this, and you’ll probably be able to deal with whatever happens with a cooler head.
 If you’re hosting a family event, try to incorporate the traditions from your own family as well as your in-laws’.
 Have a talk with members of your spouse’s family and encourage their input.
 If they cooperate, that’s great.
 If not, their disrespect is on them, not you.